ArmandasRokas/IntroductionToStatisticsAtDTU/docs/chapter_6.md

 5. $\varepsilon_i = 0$ for all $i = 1, ..., n,$ and $x_j$ follows a normal distribution for
    $j = \{1, 2\}$

-- **Answer**: only 4. is correct, because this is the usual assumption about the errors
+**Answer**: only 4. is correct, because this is the usual assumption about the errors

+### b)

-The parameters in the model were estimated in R and the following results are available (slightly modified output from summary):
+> The parameters in the model were estimated in R and the following results are available (slightly modified output from summary):

 ```R
 > summary(lm(y ~ x1 + x2))